cms636/cms636.github.io/_posts/2015-02-22-finding-a-data-story-with-tableau-public.md

 But what this does tell us is that there’s no play which was hugely more popular than the rest (the biggest slices are pretty close in size).
 That being said, it seems Avocat Pateline by Brueys had the most sales (almost 25k).

 We could go on, but even just tells us a lot.
-We learned that tragedy writer (rare, because most playwrights wrote comedies) Voltaire and comedy writer Molire were the most popular playwrights (even for such a popular theater).
+We learned that tragedy writer (rare, because most playwrights wrote comedies) Voltaire and comedy writers Dancourt and Molire were the most popular playwrights (even for such a popular theater).
 However, it was Brueys who made the most popular play.

 This is my first time using Tableau Public, but I really liked it.
 While it does not offer a huge number of visualizations, it can work with the full dataset (Many Eyes slowed to a crawl when I tried it) easily and lets you interact with the visualization and query/filter the data.